Artichokes are one of the most beloved vegetables in the world.

 Most seafood goes well with artichokes, although you’ll want to avoid anything that’s very rich.

-Sautéed scallops are an excellent choice because they’re light and have just a slight sweetness that complements the tartness of the artichoke.
+Sautéed scallops (See Also: what is a good sauce for scallops?) are an excellent choice because they’re light and have just a slight sweetness that complements the tartness of the artichoke.

 If you want something a little more flavorful, consider shrimp or lobster.